 Will hyperemesis harm me?

 Women with HG during pregnancy may deal with health problems such as electrolyte imbalances, depression, and other health concerns.
-They may also experience symptoms after pregnancy, including muscle weakness, motion sickness, and posttraumatic stress disorder (3).
+They may also experience symptoms after pregnancy, including muscle weakness, motion sickness, and post-traumatic stress disorder (PTSD).